BksRhalid/Alyra-VotingSystem_including_UnitTest/README.md

   <h3 align="center">Alyra Voting System Project</h3>

   <p align="center">
-    This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.
+    This project was perform for Alya Solidity training.
+It demonstrates how to implement a javascript unit test for that contract.
     <br />
     <a href="https://github.com/BksRhalid/Alyra-VotingSystem_including_UnitTest"><strong>Explore the docs »</strong></a>
     <br />